Bridging Foundational Literacy Skills – Grades 4 and 5

 3-Minute Maze Comprehension

 Students read a passage with missing words and choose the correct one from three choices.
+To score the MAZE, count the number of correct answers and subtract 0.5 for each wrong answer.

 The minimum scores to pass for grade 4: